Why It Works

 You do have a critical choice when searing those legs, though: You can do it with or without a dredging of flour.

 I tested it both ways, and the results were more or less as you might expect.
 Flour browns faster and reduces the chances of the chicken sticking to the pan.
 In addition, it thickens the braising liquid more later, but it also adds a hint of its own dull, starchy flavor.
 If I'm being completely honest, I'll admit to actually liking that flavor sometimes—there's just something comforting and homey about it.
-But for this recipe, I left out the flour because I didn't want it gumming up that summery vegetable flavor.
+For this recipe, I left out the flour because I didn't want it gumming up that summery vegetable flavor.
+But for an earthy version made with mushroom, I used it, giving the dish an even heartier, rib-sticking quality that I crave in cold weather.

 And, of course, always work in batches instead of crowding the pan when you're trying to brown.
 Overload it with meat and there'll be too much moisture for good browning reactions to take place—they won't happen in the presence of water.